 • DIST FROM START: "Distance From the Starting Point".
-Record the distance point from the edge of the the unit of measure between each measurement point.
+Record the distance point from the edge of the stream.
+In the first row, mark EOS (Edge of Stream).
+In the subsequent rows, record the distance in feet between each measurement point.
+The final reading should be EOS.

 • WIDTH: Record the width of the segment measured in feet.
-In the first row, mark "0" Record
+In the first row, mark "0" Record the unit of measure between each measurement point.